Trump ups the ante on tariffs, vowing massive taxes on goods from Mexico, Canada and China on Day 1

 “About the issue of US tariffs on China, China believes that China-Us economic and trade cooperation is mutually beneficial in nature.
 No one will win a trade war or a tariff war,” Liu said in a statement to CNN.

-CNN has reached out to the embassies of Mexico and Canada comment.
+CNN has reached out to the embassies of Mexico and Canada for comment.

+Canadian officials responded to the announcement in a statement posted to X on Monday night, saying that their country “places the highest priority on border security and the integrity of our shared border” and is “essential to US domestic energy supply.”

+“We will of course continue to discuss these issues with the incoming administration,” Canada’s Deputy Prime Minister Chrystia Freeland and Public Safety Minister Dominic LeBlanc said in the statement.

 A significant policy change